Kitware/VTK/Examples/Emscripten/Cxx/MultipleCanvases/README.md

 1. `vtkWebAssemblyRenderWindowInteractor::SetCanvasSelector()`
 2. `vtkWebAssemblyOpenGLRenderWindow::SetCanvasSelector()`

-In WebGL, there can be atmost 16 contexts.
+In WebGL, there can be at most 16 contexts.
 As a result, the max. number of canvases are limited.
 This example does not yet support webgpu, it will need slight refactoring to make it compatible.